DevelopingSpace/starchart/web/README.md

 ## Development

-Start the Remix development asset server and the Express server by running:
+Start the Remix development asset server and the Satellite server by running:

 ```sh
 npm run dev